Special Educational Needs and Disabilities (SEND) Coordinator

 Hello, my name is Mrs Rebecca Atkinson and I am the Special Educational Needs and Disabilities (SEND) Coordinator for Billinghay C of E Primary School.

-I have taught at Billinghay C of E Primary School for eleven years now and have worked in Years 2, 3, 4 and 5.
-I am currently teaching a variety of intervention groups throughout the school as well as being the schools SEND Coordinator.
+I have taught at Billinghay C of E Primary School for twelve years now and have worked in Years 2, 3, 4 and 5.
+I currently have dedicated time set aside for SEND work on a Monday and Tuesday and I teach the Year 3/4 Swan class on a Wednesday.

 Special Educational Needs at Billinghay School